Azure-Samples/cognitive-services-speech-sdk/quickstart/javascript/browser/multi-device-conversation/README.md

 # Quickstart: Recognize speech in JavaScript on a Web Browser.

 These samples demonstrate how to recognize speech, and how to create or join a multi-device conversation with real-time transcriptions and translations, using the Speech SDK for JavaScript on a web browser, like Microsoft Edge, or Chrome.
-* See the [accompanying article](https://docs.microsoft.com/azure/cognitive-services/speech-service/quickstart-js-browser) on the SDK documentation page which describes how to build this sample from scratch in your favorite editor.
 * See the [overview article](https://docs.microsoft.com/azure/cognitive-services/speech-service/multi-device-conversation) on the SDK documentation page to learn more about Multi-device Conversation (Preview).

 ## Prerequisites